 A full description of the obligations placed on us, as a reporting entity, can be found here.

-The main way it affects you, our dear user, are that we are required to perform Customer Due Diligence (CDD) on parties that we enter into a business relationship with, including all Payees that we pay funds to.
+We are required to perform Customer Due Diligence (CDD) on parties that we enter into a business relationship with, including all Payees that we pay funds to.

 If the Payee is an Individual then we will do CDD on them, personally.
 If the Payee is an organisation, such as a Charity, School, Business, or other Group, then we are required to perform CDD on any people that have "Effective Control".

-We may also, at our discretion, elect to do CDD on other people associated with a page, including a particular Donor or Member, or beneficiary, etc.
+We may also, at our discretion, elect to do CDD on other people associated with a page, including a particular donor or member, or beneficiary, etc.

 What is Customer Due Diligence (CDD)?